 7.10.
 Explaining Query Plans¶

 GeoMesa will automatically log explain plans during query execution.
 This can be useful when debugging query issues, and can inform decisions to speed up execution time, such as when to add additional indices or when query hints may be helpful.

 In order to show explain logging, configure your logging system to set

 trace level.
 For example, in

 Instead of passively logging, you can also generate explain logging without executing a query.
 Given a GeoMesa data store and a query, use the following method:

 Using the binary distribution, you can print out an explain plan using the

 explain for more details.

-If using query interceptors, see Configuring Query Interceptors to enabled detailed logging on interceptor changes.
+If using query interceptors, see Query Interceptors and Guards to enabled detailed logging on interceptor changes.